 A limited company is a separate legal entity from its owners.
 These are the basic facts…

 Talk to us.
 We’ll help you consider the other factors not just the result of the sole trader vs limited company tax calculator.
 We’ll advise you on whether you should trade as a sole trader vs limited company.
 Ready to choose between a sole trader vs limited company?
-Contact us about our accountancy services from £20pm.
+Contact us about our accountancy services from £22pcm.
 Or go straight to our free new company registration form.
 We don’t charge to register your new company.
-But there’s a £12 fee payable to Companies House and you’ll have to start paying us towards your company accounts.
+But there’s a £12 fee payable to Companies House and you’ll have to pay your first monthly fee towards your company accounts.

 If you’ve incurred business expenses which you haven’t got receipts for, you’ll probably be wondering what can I claim without a receipt?
 So you’d go and ask your accountant, right?!
 After all, good accountants like us, with low monthly fixed costs could save you more in tax than their fees.
 Specific advice on which expenses you can and can’t claim for is included in all of our online accounting services from £20pcm.
 See all of our low monthly fixed fees or use our accountancy fees calculator to get a quote for your business accounts, tax returns, bookkeeping and payroll.About Us Our Prices Instant Quote

 In summary, if you pay for something necessary for running your business (i.e. business expenses) you can usually claim an income tax deduction for it.
 However, there are some expenses that are specifically blocked (e.g. entertaining contacts), and others that may be at least restricted.
 So if in doubt, ask your accountant.